-- Select the point from which you will project your new waypoint.
+- Select the point that you will project your new waypoint from, just as you would select a waypoint or point of interest.
 For more information see the "Finding an Item" section on page 17. - To adjust the distance that the new waypoint will be projected beyond the original waypoint, highlight the Distance field, and press ENTER.
-Enter the projection distance, and press ENTER.

-To adjust the bearing that the new waypoint is projected from the original waypoint, highlight the Bearing field, and press ENTER.
-Enter the bearing, and press ENTER.

-- 8. When you have adjusted all elements of the projected location, highlight Save, and press ENTER. - 9.
+Enter the projection distance, and press ENTER. - To adjust the bearing that the new waypoint will be projected from the original waypoint, highlight the Bearing field, and press ENTER.
+Enter the bearing, and press ENTER. - 8.
+When you have adjusted all elements of the projected location, highlight Save, and press ENTER. - 9.
 Make any other changes to the new waypoint data (such as the name or symbol); highlight OK, and press ENTER.